 ◊ Choose more fresh foods when possible.
 These products are naturally lower in sodium.

 ◊ Adjust your taste buds gradually.
 At home, experiment with spices, herbs, garlic, and lemon juice instead of salt.

 ◊ Go for the alternative.
 Start looking for low-sodium versions of your favorite food products.

 ◊ Check the labels.
 Sodium levels of similar foods often vary widely by brand.
 Try to find foods where each serving size has no more than 200-300 mg of sodium.

 ◊ Set a rule for yourself.
 When picking entrees or main food items, allow yourself no more than one food item with more than 600 mg of sodium

-Once you start following the above tips, you are already at a great start.
+Once you start following the above tips, you are already at a great start on your low sodium diet.
 The next step is to be more aware of the actual amount of sodium in the foods you eat.
 This is done by looking at the nutritional information label.
 Reading food labels is the best way to gauge how much salt you are consuming and the only way you can ensure that you are within your daily sodium limit.
 This is because many foods can have large amounts of ‘hidden’ sodium without actually tasting salty –thus it can ‘trick’ you into ingesting more sodium than you intend to.